jonasvj/socialdata22-website/content/homepage/04_recycling_over_time.md

 	seamless="seamless"
 	frameborder="0">
 </iframe>
-<a href="http://people.compute.dtu.dk/s162615/">Here is link for the map if it does not load.</a>
+<a href="http://people.compute.dtu.dk/s162615/">Here is a link to the map if it does not load.</a>

 ---